 Insurance is a cyclical business.
 It has been historically defined as being either hard or soft.
 A soft market typically exhibits low rates, generous terms, abundance of capital and more competition.
-A hard market is the opposite - higher rates, restrictive terms, reduced levels of capital and less competition.
+A hardmarket is the opposite - higher rates, restrictive terms, reduced levels of capital and less competition.

 This insurance cycle impacts all lines of business (property, liability, automobile, for example) across commercial and personal lines.
 Over the past five decades, there have four hard markets: one in the mid 70's, mid 80's, early 2000's and the one we are in right now.
 It's been 15 years since the last hard market, consensus was we were overdue.
 One consistent observation is that the hard market is usually short in duration - around 3 years.
 A soft market usually lasts much longer, the last one being 15 years.
-It's difficult to predict when the current hard market will end but insurance professionals expect it to continue well into 2022.

-Two factors that will impact the length of the hard market is investment returns and COVID-19.
-With interest rates and investment returns at all-time lows, commercial underwriters are more reliant on generating underwriting profits because investment income can no longer adsorb poor underwriting results.
-A number of class action suits have been filed in the long-term care sector as a result of COVID-19 which is causing a high level of uncertainty.
-Although some provinces have put in place protections against these claims, the courts will ultimately determine the outcome of these actions.
+The current hard market began in 2019 and continues in 2022.

 How is the current hard market impacting municipal premiums and terms?
 The municipal sector is affected in much the same way as others in the commercial insurance space.
-Double digit premium increases were typical for municipalities in 2020 and will continue through 2021.
+Double digit premium increases were typical for municipalities in 2020, 2021 and 2022.
 Property capacity is challenging especially for municipalities with large property schedules.
-In certain cases restrictive terms have been applied.
-In addition, competition has been reduced. municipalities usually have up to four bidders participate on a municipal insurance RFP.
-Over the past year that level of participation has dropped and in some cases only one bidder is quoting.
+In certain cases, restrictive terms have been applied.
+In addition, competition has been reduced.
+Historically Ontario municipalities usually have up to four bidders participate on a municipal insurance RFP.
+Over the past two years that level of participation has dropped and in some cases only one bidder is quoting.